erjosito/segmentation-iac/README.md

 - Azure Firewall Policy: deployed centrally into the connectivity subscription where the Azure Firewall resides, but needs input from each workload (the firewall admin relies on the workload admins to define the rules required by each workload to work properly).
 - Network Security Groups: deployed in a distributed manner in the workload's subscription, but needs shared rules required by compliance (for example, having an explicit `deny` after the `allow` rules).

+This repo should be looked at as a collection of recipes that will help implementing certain aspects of the IaC toolchain.
+For that purpose, it contains multiple implementations to achieve the same goal (for example monorepo and multirepo, ARM and bicep, Azure Policy and in-pipeline scripts).
+Hence, it is not to be considered as a best-practices repo.

 ### Centralization of networking configuration doesn't scale

 Some organization have traditionally centralized all networking configuration in a single team, the network admins.
 The most typical example is the administration of firewalls: in order to get a port open in the firewall, the application team needs to open a ticket so that the firewall configures the firewall accordingly.
 This approach suffers from many problems: